YEAR 3 PROJECT - 2023/4

 The project forms an integral and important part of your programme.
 It is intended to occupy some 300 hours spread over two semesters.
-The normal arrangement is for students to carry out a project in the Department, but projects suggested by and in collaboration with industry may also be available and are welcome.
+The normal arrangement is for students to carry out a project on Campus, but projects suggested by and in collaboration with industry may also be available and are welcome.

-Students are expected to spend time each week on dedicated project work, organise their time effectively allowing for lead times on ordered components, development time for sub-modules or sub-tasks, and adequate time to write up their mid-project report as well as their final project report.
+Students are expected to spend time each week dedicated to their project, organise their time effectively allowing for lead times on ordered components, development time for sub-modules or sub-tasks, and adequate time to write up their mid-project report as well as their final project report.
 They are also expected to keep a log book, as well as meet with their supervisor regularly, ideally each week, but at least once every two weeks.

 |Assessment type||Unit of assessment||Weighting|

 |Project (Group/Individual/Dissertation)||PROJECT REPORT AND VIVA||100|

 The assessment strategy for this module is designed to provide students with the opportunity to demonstrate success in the process of carrying out a project.
 Students will have an opportunity to demonstrate their project, if relevant.
 While it is helpful if the project actually works, discussion and understanding of why a project has not worked can also be valuable from an engineering point of view.
 The project will also require the student to write-up their findings in the form of a technical report and be able to discuss the findings in viva-voce examination.

 Thus, the summative assessment for this module consists of the following: